 Showing items related by title, author, creator and subject.

-Hydrogeologic analysis of shallow hole temperatures at Allen Springs and Lee Hot Springs, Churchill County, Nevada Miller, Donn William (University of Nevada, Reno, 1978)Temperature data has been obtained at a depth of 1 meter in the area of Lee Hot Springs and Allen Springs and is used to interpret their hydrogeologic implications.
+Hydrogeologic analysis of shallow hole temperatures at Allen Springs and Lee Hot Springs, Churchill County, Nevada Miller, Donn W. (University of Nevada, Reno, 1978)Temperature data has been obtained at a depth of 1 meter in the area of Lee Hot Springs and Allen Springs and is used to interpret their hydrogeologic implications.